CharlesKellogg/homepage/README.md

 # Homepage

-This is the code for my homepage.
-It is primarily written in TypeScript using Next.js.
+This is the code for my website.
+It is primarily written in TypeScript using the Next.js framework.